seanmull/vimwiki/nl-test up and running with vim.md

 ```
 Note: The first value is from launch.json in vscode the second is the adapter config
+Also make sure the adapter is set up for each file type that bound to each config

 Also with typescript you need to put the following shebang above the file:
 ```